Wondering if it’s possible to create custom dashboards in Google Analytics 4?

 Next, unless you’re trying to create a whole new dashboard, you’ll want to click the Save changes to current report option:

-A pop-up will then come up asking if you’re sure – go ahead and click Save.
+A pop-up will then ask if you’re sure – go ahead and click Save.

 That’s it!
 You’ve edited your standard GA4 reports overview dashboard.